 Employee scheduling is more complex than people tend to give it credit for.
 Here at Celayix, we realize that.
 In fact, our main goal here is to make scheduling easy!
 Every single project we work on and feature we develop has that one goal at the center.
 Most of the advice out there around employee scheduling is focused on all of the things you should be doing.
 Here, we take a look at some of the most common employee scheduling mistakes, and how you can avoid them.

-If managed incorrectly, employee scheduling can end up being a serious drain on your organization.
-Both time and money are lost on inefficient scheduling processes; unnecessary time is spent on schedule creation, and errors/overtime cost you real money.
+If managed incorrectly, scheduling employees can end up being a serious drain on your organization.
+Inefficient scheduling wastes time and money.
+Creating schedules takes too long and mistakes or overtime expenses can be costly.
 Let’s take a look at some common employee scheduling mistakes that you should avoid!

 Using Overtime to fill gaps